nicost/TSFProto-mmg/README.md

 All following lines are Spot data in asci format separated by tabs (“\t”) and each Spot is on its own line (that ends with “\n”).

+### Extensions
+IDs 1500-2047 have been reserved for application-specific fields.
+You can find an example of the use of extensions in the mmGaussian branch of [my TSFProto Github repository] (https://github.com/nicost/TSFProto/tree/mmGaussian).
+The use of extensions in the derived code is not immediately obvious, there is an example in the Micro-Manager Localization Microscopy Plugin code in the class [edu.valelab.gaussianfit.data.LoadAndSave] (https://github.com/nicost/micro-manager/blob/Gaussian2/plugins/Gaussian/src/main/java/edu/valelab/gaussianfit/data/LoadAndSave.java).

 ### TSF.proto file:

 ~~~~